Greggpeter234/Heart-Disease-Prediction/README.md

 - 2. There is a significant association of sex with heart disease with Males at increased risk
 - 3. There is a significant difference in cholesterol levels across different chest pain types.
 - 4. There is a significant linear correlation between Age and Cholesterol Levels.
-- 5. Logistic Regression produced an accuracy of 85.16% for heart disease prediction
+- 5. Logistic Regression produced an accuracy of 82.58% for heart disease prediction
-- 6. Random Forest produced an accuracy of 84.07$for heart disease prediction
+- 6. Random Forest produced an accuracy of 83.71% for heart disease prediction

 ## Project Structure